bhklab/dfm-text-embeddings/docs/README.md

 Navigate to the [ORCESTRA site](https://www.orcestra.ca/annotations/69f4a753f9dd88b7003f0326) for the HDDv2 and download the  `colData.csv` to the `data/rawdata/` folder.

+## Understanding the Data
+The data used is the collection of approx 500k compounds from the Harmonized Drug Dataset (HDD).
+The embeddings here are constructed using the pre-trained [SMILES](https://en.wikipedia.org/wiki/Simplified_Molecular_Input_Line_Entry_System)-based language model called [ChemBERTa](https://arxiv.org/pdf/2010.09885).

+ChemBERTA provides *token-level* embeddings, meaning a vector for each character in a SMILES strings.
+The final embeddings provided here are the average embeddings across the entire string and have 768 dimensions.

 ## Running the Code

 Once you have installed the repository and the pixi environment navigate to the scripts folder `workflow/scripts/` and execute the command